-Located just past the park entrance booth, the expansive visitors center (7:30am-6:30pm daily Apr.-Oct., 8am-4:30pm daily Nov.-Mar.) provides a good introduction to what you can expect ahead.
+Located just past the park entrance booth, the expansive visitors center (7:30am-6:00pm daily mid-June-Aug., 8am-6pm daily Sept.-Oct, 8am-4:30pm daily Nov.-Mar.) provides a good introduction to what you can expect ahead.
 Exhibits identify the rock layers, describe the geologic and human history, and illustrate some of the wildlife and plants of the park.
 A large outdoor plaza is a good place to troll for information when the visitors center is closed.

 A short slide program runs regularly, and staff members are available to answer your questions, issue backcountry permits, and check you in for a ranger-led tour in the Fiery Furnace area of the park.
 Look for the posted list of special activities; rangers host campfire programs and lead a wide variety of guided walks April-September.
 You’ll also find checklists, pamphlets, books, maps, posters, postcards, and film for purchase.
 See the rangers for advice and the free backcountry permit required for overnight trips.
 The easy 0.2-mile Desert Nature Trail begins near the visitors center and identifies some of the native plants.
 Picnic areas are outside the visitors center and at Balanced Rock and Devils Garden.

-If your plans include visiting Canyonlands National Park plus Hovenweep and Natural Bridges National Monuments, consider the socalled Local Passport ($25), which buys entry to all of these federal preserves.
+If your plans include visiting Canyonlands National Park plus Hovenweep and Natural Bridges National Monuments, consider the Southeast Utah Group (SEUG) pass (also called the Local Passport, which for $25 buys entry to all of these federal preserves.
 Purchase the pass at any of the park or national monument entrances.

 South Park Avenue overlook and trailhead are on the left 2.1 miles from the visitors center.
 Great sandstone slabs form a skyline on each side of this dry wash.
 A trail goes north one mile down the wash to the North Park Avenue trailhead (1.3 miles ahead by road).
 Arrange to be picked up there, or backtrack to your starting point.
 The large rock monoliths of Courthouse Towers rise north of Park Avenue.
 Only a few small arches exist now, although major arches may have formed there in the past.